Ali-Fartoot/NLP_Toolbox/README.md

 ROUGE-2 ->  17.4
 ROUGE-L ->  21.95

-*** Note that model will perform better with training in more steps/epochs
+**Note that model will perform better with training in more steps/epochs.**